RobertAlbus/chuck/README.md

 ### Foundation

 Abstract libraries and base utilities.

-Module Rules:
+A module in Foundation:

-- May only depend on Foundation/Core module
+- May only depend on files Foundation/Core module
 - May not depend on other Foundation modules
 - May not reach up into Feature or Project modules

 ### Feature

 Intruments and such.

-Module Rules:
+A module in Feature:

 - May depend on any Foundation modules
 - May not depend on any other Feature modules